 As you develop the roadmap for your blog posts, you should integrate your posting calendar.
 As with any good piece of legal writing, you'll want to think about the order of the blog posts and how they relate.
 Only schedule your blogs to post at a time, but instead, consider a calendar in which 2-3 blogs post each week.

 The final step in starting a blog for your law firm is writing and publishing your first post.
 If you do not see immediate results from your law blogs, you should not necessarily worry.
 Blogging is a long-term investment, and it can take months (and sometimes years) before your content begins to generate the type of interest you want, and in the end, the investment in time and energy will be worth it.
 Many marketing firms offer services to law firms seeking to expand their internet presence and can discuss your options for starting your law blog.

 Find more tips and tricks in our full blog on Starting a Legal Blog.

-How Many Legal Blogs is Enough?
+How Many Legal Blog Posts Are Enough?

 Keeping Your Legal Content Fresh

 You'll need to have sufficiently regular posts to show readers that you're developing new and fresh content.
 Even if you can't stick to a schedule in which you produce several blogs per week or a dozen or more posts per month, you'll want to—at the very least—post regularly so that you do not have a blog with months-old material.
 If you advertise your firm online and a potential client clicks on your website to learn more, having an up-to-date blog can only help.
 You can imagine that a client who clicks on your blog could be dismayed if you haven't posted in months or, as is sometimes the case, years.
 Show your readers and potential clients that you're currently in the field and engaged in conversations about current legal issues.